10 memorial ideas

-Park benches and accompanying plaques have become a popular way of creating a memorial in a spot that was particularly special to the person when they were alive.
-Usually, the purchase of a park bench and any plaque is organised by and at the expense of the family or friends of the person who has passed away, but permission must be sought at the location where it is intended to go.
-If this is a local park or public place, then the local authority (council) is the best place to start.
+Park benches and accompanying plaques have become a popular way of creating a memorial in a spot that was particularly special to the person being remembered.
+Usually, the purchase of a park bench and any plaque is organised by and at the expense of the family or friends of the person who has passed away.
+However, permission must be sought at the location where it is intended to go.
+If this is a local park or public place, then the local authority (Council) is the best place to start.

 At privately owned places, like National Trust properties or similar, then there may already be a process in place for arranging a memorial bench or other similar memorial.
 Check websites for details or arrange a phone call to check what needs to be done or whether memorial donations are currently being accepted.